Jicama Companion Planting: The Best Plants To Grow Together

 5 different images of "jicama companion planting" from Pinterest:

-• Image 1: This image shows a jicama plant growing alongside tomatoes, corn, and beans.
+- Image 1: This image shows a jicama plant growing alongside tomatoes, corn, and beans.
 These plants are all good companions for jicama because they help to deter pests and diseases.
-Image of Jicama companion planting with tomatoes, corn, and beans

-• Image 2: This image shows a jicama plant growing alongside marigolds.
+- Image 2: This image shows a jicama plant growing alongside marigolds.
 Marigolds are known for their insect-repelling properties, so they can help to protect jicama plants from pests.
-Image of Jicama companion planting with marigolds

-• Image 3: This image shows a jicama plant growing alongside nasturtiums.
+- Image 3: This image shows a jicama plant growing alongside nasturtiums.
 Nasturtiums are also known for their insect-repelling properties, and they can also help to improve the flavor of jicama.
-Image of Jicama companion planting with nasturtiums

-• Image 4: This image shows a jicama plant growing alongside chives.
+- Image 4: This image shows a jicama plant growing alongside chives.
 Chives are a good companion for jicama because they help to improve the flavor of the jicama roots.
-Image of Jicama companion planting with chives

-• Image 5: This image shows a jicama plant growing alongside radishes.
+- Image 5: This image shows a jicama plant growing alongside radishes.
 Radishes are a good companion for jicama because they help to break up the soil and improve drainage.
-Image of Jicama companion planting with radishes

 Post a Comment for "Jicama Companion Planting: The Best Plants To Grow Together"